 We never tire of reading this story of an everyday experience with an amusing twist.
 Albie is the storyteller so the language is simple and easy to read and Ed Eaves’ illustrations are bright, humorous and colourful.
 I have read Supermarket Zoo to groups of children who understand no English and they have sat mesmerised by the wonderfully drawn pictures.
 The story provides a great starting point for discussion about animals and their diets and we often use it for counting practice.
 I would also recommend this story as a good way to introduce animal vocabulary to non native English speakers.

-Caryl Hart has also written more books about Albie, How to grow a Dinosaur, Welcome to Alien School and Plunge into the Pirate Pool.
+Caryl Hart has written several books about Albie, How to grow a Dinosaur, Welcome to Alien School and Plunge into the Pirate Pool.